ChrisWhealy/DistributedSystemNotes/Lecture 4.md

 `if ¬(LC(A) < LB(B)) then ¬(A -> B)`

 The contra-positive states that if the Lamport Clock of `A` is not less than the Lamport Clock of `B`, then `A` cannot have happened before `B`.
-This turns out to be really valuable in debugging because if we know that event `A` ***did not*** happen before event `B`, then we can say with complete certainty that whatever consequences were created by event `A`, they could not have contributed to the earlier problem experienced during event `B`.
+This turns out to be really valuable in debugging because if we know that event `A` ***did not*** happen before event `B`, then we can say with complete certainty that whatever consequences were created by event `A`, they could never have contributed to the earlier problem experienced during event `B`.

 ## Summary

 Lamport Clocks are good for certain aspects of determining causality, but they do leave us with indeterminate situations.
 This is because a Lamport Clock is consistent with causality but does not characterise it.

 In order to remove this indeterminacy, we need a different type of clock, called a Vector Clock.

 ---

 | Previous | Next
 |---|---
 | [Lecture 3](./Lecture%203.md) | [Lecture 5](./Lecture%205.md)